By Daisy Bicking of Daisy Haven Farm

 Watching and reading about the latest innovations from EasyCare Inc. is always exciting and the release of the final product full of eager anticipation.
 Now that the EasyShoe Flex is here I find more options available to me as a hoof care provider than I know what to do with!
 The Flex comes in open heel or with frog support, with a metal plate or without, with quarter clips or toe clip, and can be glued, nailed, or both.
 So how do you decide?
 The only way we knew how to figure it out was to try them and be creative with their use!

-My friend and colleague, farrier Dan Schroeder, direct nailed the Flex (on the right in photo collage below).
+My friend and colleague, farrier Dan Schroeder, direct nailed the Flex.
 He’s had a lot of success improving soundness in horses with this type of application.
-I gravitate to glue of some kind, although my teammate Heather Colket did an application with glue and nails (on the left on the photo below) and found this was also beneficial to the horse.
+I gravitate to glue of some kind, although my teammate Heather Colket did an application with glue and nails and found this was also beneficial to the horse.

 I found most of my personal applications utilize the heart bar versions with glue, dental impression material, and hoof casting.
 We played with the Flex Light, which has no steel spring core.
 For others when more stability was needed, we used the Flex Heart Bar, which has a spring steel metal plate from heel to heel.
 All were easy to apply and achieve the goals we were aiming for, and the horses maintained or improved their soundness.

 Here’s an example of one of my favorite methods of application.

 Mollie Rose is a 18-year-old thoroughbred mare with chronic arthritis.